 As the #1 rated travel management platform in Capterra, Lola.com is a lightweight, cost-effective travel management solution for growing US-based companies, including Drift, Flywheel, Allego and hundreds of others.
 Customers praise Lola for its intuitive interface, powerful reporting tools, and world-class 24/7 support.
 Additionally, Lola’s transparent flat-rate pricing with no transaction charges and access to negotiated fares (through deep industry partnerships) make it a perfect choice for budget-conscious companies.

-Concur Travel is a legacy enterprise-level travel and expense management software.
-With a 4.2 rating out of 5 on Capterra, Concur offers a traditional travel and expense platform with tight controls on spending.
+Concur Travel is a legacy enterprise-level travel and expense management software and a Lola.com integration partner.
+Concur offers a traditional travel and expense platform with tight controls on spending.
 Concur travel management system can be a sufficient solution for large, established businesses looking to maintain tight controls over travel spend management with little interest in flexibility and innovation.

 Despite Concur’s legacy in the travel and expense management software industry, several competitors have entered the game, introducing more alternative travel management solutions.
 Due to their confusing pricing and clunky user interface, many companies have left Concur in search of other travel management solutions.
 Concur competitors include corporate travel management software, white-glove business travel agencies, and even in some cases unmanaged travel.
 The Concur expense reporting capabilities are strong, but their poor customer service and clunky user interface make their product challenging to use for many companies.
 Concur competitors have stepped up to fill these gaps.